Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile
 This file contains worj for task 7.
 It is a script that moves the file betty from /tmp to /tmp/my_first_directory.

+8-firstdelete
+This file contains work for task 8.
+It is a script that deletes the file betty which is in /tmp/my_first_directory.